amazon-archives/aws-reinvent-2019-mobile-workshops/MOB304/instructions/content/50_add_images/10_amplify.md

 ![amplify add storage](/images/50-10-amplify-1.png)

-## Create the API backend in the cloud
+## Create the storage backend in the cloud

 In a Terminal, assuming you are still in your project directory, type: